greenelab/onboarding/source/coding_and_software.rst

-We expect that these scripts, including those to generate figures in papers generated as a consequence of such analyses, will be included in source control repositories (see "Getting Code into Greenelab Repositories) and made publicly available before or concurrent with manuscript publication.
+We expect that these scripts, including those to generate figures in papers generated as a consequence of such analyses, will be included in source control repositories (see "Getting Code into Greenelab Repositories) and made publicly available before or concurrent with the submission of preprint (if submitted) or manuscripts.
+Combined with the review guidelines, this means that all code must have been reviewed for these documents to be submitted.